 - Documents Required For Indefinite Leave to Remain

 - Decision times for Indefinite Leave to Remain Applications

 - Need help with ILR Application?

 The phrases Indefinite Leave to Remain (ILR) and Permanent Residence are very often used interchangeably by applicants.
 This is, however, incorrect.
-Permanent Residence refers to the settlement status of EEA nationals and their family members.
-Indefinite Leave to Remain (ILR) is a status that is acquired by non-EEA nationals.
+Permanent Residence refers to a settlement status of EEA nationals and their family members.
+Indefinite Leave to Remain (ILR) is a status which is acquired by non-EEA nationals.

 General Overview of Indefinite Leave to Remain